TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 1. Install [**Arduino 1.8.19**](https://www.arduino.cc/en/software).

 2. Download the [**MidiUSB4x4 repository**](https://github.com/TheKikGen/USBMidiKliK4x4) as a zip file and unzip it underneath your My Documents/Arduino/ folder.
 Rename the folder as UsbMidiKliK4x4 and you can then delete the bin and doc folders, and the .gitignore and README.md files.
 Replace three of the original files with the ones I have edited (usb_midi_device.h, hardware_config.h, UsbMidiKliK4x4.ino) - or do your own editing on the original files.

+3. Download the two repositories [**midiXparser**](https://github.com/TheKikGen/midiXparser) and [**Pulseout**](https://github.com/TheKikGen/PulseOut) as zip files, and extract them underneath your My Documents/Arduino/libraries/ folder as midiXparser and Pulseout folders.
 Double click on UsbMidiKliK4x4.ino to open the Arduino IDE.

-3. Download the two repositories [**midiXparser**](https://github.com/TheKikGen/midiXparser) and [**Pulseout**](https://github.com/TheKikGen/PulseOut) as zip files, and extract then underneath your My Documents/Arduino/libraries/ folder as midiXparser and Pulseout folders.

 4. Install [**STM32Duino**](https://github.com/stm32duino/Arduino_Core_STM32) as follows:  Open the Arduino File->Preferences and put
 ```